 When I went to one of my first real job interviews, they asked me what I wanted to earn.
 I hadn’t thought about it, so then I just said some salary that someone told me was average for recent graduates.

-It sounded good to me at that time, but afterwards when I checked on Glassdoor, I could’ve asked for much more for that position.
+It sounded good to me at that time, but afterward, when I checked on Glassdoor, I could’ve asked for much more for that position.

 Ask exactly for what you want